 About the Contest

 The Merry Ann DeVaney Sauls Academic Writing Contest was developed by the Writing Across the Curriculum Interest Group to enhance the prestige of academic writing in the disciplines at Cottey.
 The contest is named after an alumna of Cottey College who funded the endowment that supports it and who believed very strongly in the value of writing and communicating well.

-All students are invited to submit writing to the contest.
+All Cottey students are invited to submit writing to the contest.
 Writing done for courses during a student’s time at Cottey are eligible for entry.
-Off-campus judges, professors in the relevant disciplines at other colleges and universities, choose the best from the finalists.
+Off-campus judges, instructors or professionals in the relevant contest categories, choose the best from the finalists.
 The authors are honored at a public ceremony at the end of each academic year, and the top essays in each category are published annually in the publication Write On, Sister, edited by members of the English Department.

 The Writing Across the Curriculum Interest Group seeks ways to promote writing in and across the disciplines and to honor the good writing students do at Cottey.
 It comprises faculty and staff interested in student writing and writing instruction at Cottey.
 In pursuit of these interests, the group conducted a pilot writing portfolio project and developed the Cottey College Academic Writing Contest.
 It also supports the Writing Center located in the lower level of the Ross Library.

-The Writing Across the Curriculum Interest is now accepting entries for the 2018 Merry Ann DeVaney Sauls Writing Contest.
-Deadline for entries is Friday, March 23 by 11:59pm.
+The Writing Across the Curriculum Interest Group is now accepting entries for the 2021 Merry Ann DeVaney Sauls Writing Contest.
+Deadline for entries is Friday, March 26 by 11:59 p.m.

 Here’s how you can enter.

 - Read the Entry Rules for entering this contest.

 - Locate your best piece(s) of writing.
 You can enter up to five different pieces (one in each of the categories), which greatly increases your chance of winning some money.